arybczak/ghc-tags/README.md

   undefined `MIN_VERSION_x` macros will go here).

 If any of these keys is not specified, an appropriate default value will be picked instead.
-You can inspect the defaults by executing `ghc-tags --default-config`.
+You can inspect the defaults by executing `ghc-tags --default`.

 **Note:** it is possible to specify multiple project configurations in the configuration file by separating them with `---`.
 For example, here is a